Help us improve our information

 You may take one medicine or a combination of medicines.
 The main types of medicines are:

 5-ASAs reduce inflammation in the lining of the bowel and help to keep you in remission.
 5-ASAs are often the first treatment option for mild to moderate Colitis.
-They can be taken by mouth as a tablet, capsule or granules.
-You can also take 5-ASAs as enemas or suppositories (topically) which are inserted into your bottom.
-This treats inflammation that’s in the lower part of your colon or rectum.
 See our information on 5-ASAs.

-Find out more in Biologic medicines and individual medicine information.
+Find out more in biologic and other targeted medicines and in our individual medicine information.

 The medicines you take will depend on how severe your Colitis is.